Kong/docs.konghq.com/app/getting-started-guide/2.3.x/expose-services.md

 <!-- end codeblock tabs -->

 A 201 message indicates the Route was created successfully.

 {% endnavtab %}
-{% navtab Using Kong Manager %}
-1. From the `example_service` overview page, scroll down to the Routes section and click **Add Route**.

-    The Create Route dialog displays with the Service field auto-populated with the Service name and ID number.
-This field is required.

-    **Note:** If the Service field is not automatically populated, click **Services** in the left navigation pane.
-Find your Service, click the clipboard icon next to the id field, then go back to the Create Route page and paste it into the Service field.

-2. Enter a name for the Route, and at least one of the following fields: Host, Methods, or Paths.
-For this example, use the following:
-      1. For **Name**, enter `mocking`.
-      2. For **Path(s)**, click **Add Path** and enter `/mock`.

-3. Click **Create**.

-The Route is created and you are automatically redirected back to the `example_service` overview page.
-The new Route appears under the Routes section.

-{% endnavtab %}
 {% navtab Using decK (YAML) %}